akhilsathuluri/remote/README.md

 8. Correct logging format and access via json
 9. Create a requirements file
 10. Install them in Rpi and test working
+11. Handle connection lost from PLC side
+Once the connection is lost Pi cannot write anything to the PLC so some check needs to be there for this some register toggling type (Heartbeat check type)

 Non-priority:
-4. Change register map from excel to json or other accessible format or simply a pd dataframe
+1. Change register map from excel to json or other accessible format or simply a pd dataframe
   Most people are familiar and have access to excel and hence not a big problem Can be removed once the register map access is given via dashboard
+2. Add SIGTERM to kill all processes

 Utils/Common?